Our top pick for

 TTM: trailing 12 months

-There are currently 7.5 million Charter Communications shares held short by investors – that's known as Charter Communications's "short interest".
-This figure is 14.2% down from 8.7 million last month.
+There are currently 7.6 million Charter Communications shares held short by investors – that's known as Charter Communications's "short interest".
+This figure is 4.9% up from 7.3 million last month.

 There are a few different ways that this level of interest in shorting Charter Communications shares can be evaluated.